maerjianisi/maerjianisi/README.md

-- 👋 Hi, I'm @maerjianis
+- 👋 Hi, I'm @maerjianis, you can call me Tufi Zhang.
 -
 - 🌱I am a graduate student in Shanghai Maritime University, majoring in control science and engineering.
 -